greg-raven/Department-21/_posts/2009-01-08-great-expectations.md

 What I Want In A Man, Revised List … (at age 42)

 1. Not too ugly – bald head OK
-2. Doesn’t drive off until I’m in the car
+2. Doesn't drive off until I'm in the car
 3. Works steady – splurges on dinner at McDonalds on occasion
-4. Nods head at appropriate times when I’m talking
+4. Nods head at appropriate times when I'm talking
 5. Usually remembers the punch lines of jokes
 6. Is in good enough shape to rearrange the furniture
 7. Usually wears shirt that covers stomach